 You should fully complete a Hedgerow Removal Notice form and return it, together with a map clearly showing the sections of hedgerow that you wish to remove.

-Please send it to Rebecca Thompson at the North York Moors National Park Authority, The Old Vicarage, Bondgate, Helmsley, York, YO62 5BP.
+Please send it to Rachel Pickering at the North York Moors National Park Authority, The Old Vicarage, Bondgate, Helmsley, York, YO62 5BP.

 What happens next?